Click on the links below to jump to the appropriate sections!

 ROGER SHERMAN LECTURE

-Division of General Surgery
+Associate Chair of Surgery

 This lecture is named for Dr. Roger T. Sherman to honor his contributions to the Congress, the field of surgery and trauma.
 Dr. Sherman became a member of the Congress while still a resident and presented one of the first Gold Medal Forum papers.
 He was President of the Congress in 1984-1985, and was named Secretary-Director in 1986.
 He served in that capacity until 1993.
 Dr. Sherman was the Chair of the Whitaker Professor of Surgery at Piedmont Hospital when he retired in October, 1997.
 Dr. Sherman passed away on April 9, 2006, at the age of 82.